-Occupational Health Clinic Requirements
+Occupational Health Requirements

-Students must provide evidence they are in compliance with TAMC health requirements.
+Students must provide evidence they are in compliance with Tripler Army Medical Center (TAMC) health requirements.
 During inprocessing, students must report to the TAMC Occupational Health Clinic with their immunization records or signed documentation from their physicians or school health officials showing that they are in compliance with TAMC’s health requirements.

 Except where otherwise indicated, the following are considered the minimum essential requirements.